Higher Education

 Mathematics and Statistics

-JORDAN / Mathematical Techniques
+JORDAN: Mathematical Techniques 4e

-KAYE / Intro to Quantum Computing
+KAYE: Intro to Quantum Computing

 Mathematical Modeling of Physical Systems

 Mathematical Modeling of Physical Systems provides a concise and lucid introduction to mathematical modeling for students and professionals approaching the topic for the first time.
-(Read more)

 One Thousand Exercises in Probability

 This book is a revised, updated and greatly expanded version of the authors' "Probability and Random Processes: Problems and Solutions", first published in 1992.
-(Read more)
+Topics cover a broad range of subjects, including: elementary aspects of probability and random variables; sampling; Markov chains; convergence; stationary processes; renewals; queues; Martingales; diffusion; mathematical finance and the Black-Scholes model.

 Geometric Function Theory and Non-linear Analysis